liyoumin/cv/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-       I am interested in interdisciplinary of machine learning, IoT, GIS and Remote Sensing application in AgEcon research.
+       I am interested in interdisciplinary of ML, IoT, GIS and RS application in AgEcon research.
 I apply a range of qualitative and quantitative methods to comprehensively investigate the role of agricultural science and technology in the Rangeland AgEconomy.
 I grow up in Inner Mongolia - China, and enjoy the prairie life.

         Welcome to talk with me 😃